ghoshbishakh/blog/about.md

 ------------

-1. On Design and Implementation of A Scalable And Reliable Sync System For Delay Tolerant Challenged Networks
+1. On Design and Implementation of A Scalable And Reliable Sync System For Delay Tolerant Challenged Networks.
 	Partha Sarathi Paul and Bishakh Chandra Ghosh (National Institute of Technology, Durgapur, India); Kingshuk De (National Institute of Technology Durgapur, India); Sujoy Saha